eslint/rfcs/designs/2022-community-eslint-org/README.md

 -->

 - Private persons could create a fork of the above mentioned packages.
-  This could however create ceveral well maintained forks, which would cause fragmentation in the community.
+  This could however create several well maintained forks, which would cause fragmentation in the community.

   More importantly, this could cause the "problem" of the fork being reliant on